TWUOnline/multi-access/pages/09.SME/default.md

 * **How long does the Design Process usually takes?
 **
-There are many factors that affect the timeline of a course development, however we consider that in average completing the Design Process can take between 6 to 10 months.
+There are many factors that affect the timeline of a course development, however we consider that in average, completing the Design Process can take between 6 to 10 months.

 * **What type of support will I get from the Online Learning Team?
 **